 While not entirely a cyber attack, exploiting vulnerabilities in video games reveals our penchant to find shortcuts to challenging problems.
 Paul Hadjy, co-founder of Horangi, has himself admitted that he has tried his hand at hacking video games as a teenager.

 The most well-known case is, again, George Hotz, who hacked into the supposedly unhackable PlayStation 3 gaming console.
 Hotz’s motive for this was to run the Linux operating system on the machine that Sony had earlier removed in spite of popular demand.

 2. White hat hacking

 Otherwise known as ethical hackers, white hat hackers have all the skills of black hat hackers.
-Usually employed full-time by organizations as security specialists, white hat hackers conduct penetration tests and vulnerability assessments to assess the security posture of a company’s system.
+Usually employed full-time by organizations as security specialists, white hat hackers conduct penetration tests penetration tests and vulnerability assessmentsvulnerability assessments to assess the security posture of a company’s system.

 By applying their unique skill sets to work for organizations that need to mitigate the risk of cyber attacks, white hat hackers are an integral part of a safer cyberspace.

 Like any other passion, hacking — white, gray, or black — epitomizes the simple human desire to find creative solutions to the toughest challenges.
-However, as more devices and machines get connected to the Internet, hackers wield more power than ever to cause damage.
+However, as more devices and machines get connected to the Internetas more devices and machines get connected to the Internet, hackers wield more power than ever to cause damage.

-The onus falls on cybersecurity organizations to innovate faster than attackers, working together with authorities to educate the public on the importance of cybersecurity.
+The onus falls on cybersecurity organizations to innovate faster than attackers, working together with authorities to educate the public on the importance of cybersecuritycybersecurity.

 If you enjoy testing systems to their breaking point, and seek joy in discovering vulnerabilities and/or in building better systems — Horangi wants you.
 We’re always on the lookout for exceptional talent.